-Recovery from Anxiety
+Recovery from Low Self Worth

 In the weeks after my husband suddenly passed away I was barely coping in so many ways.
 I got up every morning but I wasn’t living in any real sense of the word, I was simply existing.
 I pretended to live just to make life easier for my children who I knew were worried about me.
 I couldn’t make decisions, I couldn’t complete the simplest of tasks.
 I was numb and I didn’t know what I could do to start getting better.
 I was overwhelmed with regrets and “what ifs” about how I could have done anything to change the fact that my husband was gone.
 I also was sure that he would return if I just believed strongly enough, I was sure I would wake up one day and he would be back.